kaliop-uk/ezmigrationbundle/README.md

 * when eZ is set up in cluster mode, if you are setting references to the path of a content field of type ezimage, ezbinaryfile or ezmedia, or generating a migration for creating/updating it, the value you will get for the path will not be the absolute path on disk, but the path relative to the 'nfsvar' directory, which makes it unsuitable for being used directly in eg. a content/create migration.
+Check out the example in the Cookbook for how to deal with this.

 ## Frequently asked questions